SKProCH/AwgClientDockerPortForwarding/README.md

     ```
     Or do it manually.

-    > [!TIP]
-    > If you are using awg server inside a docker container (like wg-easy) you also need to forward your port to docker container.

 > [!IMPORTANT]
 > If you are using awg server inside a docker container (like wg-easy) you also need to forward your port to docker container.